Zashk0/Automation/README.md

-Creating a README.md for a Python project focused on calendar automation involves explaining the purpose, features, installation process, usage, and any other relevant information about the project.
-Here's an example structure for your README.md:

 Python Calendar Automation Project
 Introduction
 This project aims to automate various tasks related to calendar management.
 It is built in Python and offers a range of functionalities to interact with and manage calendar events.